microsoft/hlsl-specs/proposals/0011-inline-spirv.md

 When we considered auto-generating, we noticed that not enough information is available.
-For example, it is not possible to tell if a builtin should be an input or output, and we cannot know it types.
+For example, it is not possible to tell if a builtin should be an input or output, and we cannot know its types.
 The other problem is that it will require testing in DXC when new functions or attributes are added.
 The solution proposed above leave a smaller testing surface in DXC, and places the testing burden on the writer of the header file.